portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

 Possible APIs:
 - **Port infrastructure**: Basic data of the infrastructure of a port.
-  - Request parameters: port name,port UN/LOCODE.
+  - Request parameters: port name, port UN/LOCODE.
-  - Data included in the response: latitude/longitud, land area, berths (length, depth, loading capacities, contact information), port entrance mouths (width, depth and orientation)...
+  - Data included in the response: latitude/longitude, land area, berths (length, depth, loading capacities, contact information), port entrance mouths (width, depth and orientation), ...

 - **Port gates**: Information about the main land port accesses.
   - Request parameters: none.
-  - Data included in the response: gate name, latitude/longitud, allowed vehicles, maximun width, maximum height, opening hours,...
+  - Data included in the response: gate name, latitude/longitude, allowed vehicles, maximum width, maximum height, opening hours, ...

 - **Berths**: Information about the berths of a port.
   - Request parameters: none.
-  - Data included in the response: berth name, berth code, lenght, depth,...
+  - Data included in the response: berth name, berth code, length, depth, ...

 -**Maritime terminals**: Information about the maritime terminals of a port.
   - Request parameters: none.
-  - Data included in the response: terminal name, type of terminal (ferry, cruise, container, multipurpose, vehicle, Bulk cargo,...), address, gate latitude/longitud, allowed vehicles, maximun width, maximum height, opening hours,...
+  - Data included in the response: terminal name, type of terminal (ferry, cruise, container, multipurpose, vehicle, Bulk cargo, ...), address, gate latitude/longitud, allowed vehicles, maximun width, maximum height, opening hours, ...

 - **Rail terminals and loading tracks**: Information of all the rail terminals and loading tracks of a port.
   - Request parameters: none
-  - Data included in the response: list of rail terminals, latitude/longitude, address, type of cargo...
+  - Data included in the response: list of rail terminals, latitude/longitude, address, type of cargo, ...

 - **Marine aids to navigation** Port marks in a specific port.
   - Request parameters: none.
-  - Data included in the response: mark, mark number, coordenates situation, apparience during the day, day mark, light phases, comments,...
+  - Data included in the response: mark, mark number, coordinates situation, appearance during the day, day mark, light phases, comments, ...
-Observations,...
+Observations, ...

-- **Bathymetric data** Data from the regular hydrographic surveis that are being performed at ports.
+- **Bathymetric data** Data from the regular hydrographic surveys that are being performed at ports.
-  - Request parameters: situation (name of the situation -mouth, quay-, coordenates of the situation)
+  - Request parameters: situation (name of the situation -mouth, quay-, coordinates of the situation)
   - Data included in the response: coordinates, water depth...
-Observations,...
+Observations, ...

 ### Port Procedures